Willy Adames Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

+- The 7.6 strikeouts per nine innings put together by the Cardinals pitching staff ranks 29th in MLB.

-- The Cardinals' 4.75 team ERA ranks 23rd across all league pitching staffs.
+- The Cardinals' 4.72 team ERA ranks 23rd among all MLB pitching staffs.

-- The Cardinals allow the third-fewest home runs in baseball (170 total, 1.1 per game).
+- Cardinals pitchers combine to give up 170 home runs (1.1 per game), the second-fewest in baseball.

-- In his most recent time out on Thursday, the right-hander went five innings against the Milwaukee Brewers, giving up five earned runs while surrendering nine hits.
+- His most recent appearance came on Wednesday against the Milwaukee Brewers, when the lefty tossed five innings, surrendering four earned runs while giving up five hits.

+- The 25-year-old has an ERA of 4.57, with 9.9 strikeouts per nine innings, in 24 games this season.
+Opposing hitters have a .272 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.